jurijsk/nuclear-design-system/README.md

 # nuclear-design-system
-WIP on development of Design System for control rooms of Nuclear Power Plants and other critical technological system with human in the loops
+WIP on development of Design System for control rooms of Nuclear Power Plants and other critical technological system with human in the loops.

+See projects and issues